 This is why I have partnered up with several wonderful charities that I trust, and whose work in conservation is second to none when it comes to protecting and preserving our planet and its species.
-I genuinely believe that if we all pull together, we can help preserve our planet’s remaining wild spaces and the animals that inhabit them.
+I genuinely believe that if we all pull together we can help preserve our planet’s remaining wild spaces and the animals that inhabit them, but we have to act now and we have to act fast.
 (2014)

 Rhinos are incredible creatures which I find almost prehistoric looking.
 But this beautiful animal’s existence is seriously under threat because of the current poaching epidemic.

 This is why I began a year long project with the UK registered charity Helping Rhinos, creating one large A2 painting a month with all profits being donated from every sale of an original.
 Prints created from these originals had a 50% donation.
 The project culminated with an exhibition in London.
 So far I have managed to raised over £3,230 for the charity through sales of my artwork!

 More recently, we collaborated on a new project selling a limited number of 6×6 inch prints featuring a real orphaned rhino named Zimi.
 50% of the sale of each print is donated and so far £345 has been raised.
 You can purchase your own Zimi print (featured) here.

 How you can help: You can support Helping Rhinos by purchasing any print from the ‘Helping Rhinos’ Collection, as 50% of each sale is donated straight to the charity.
 In addition, you can also purchase a limited edition ‘Zimi’ print for just £30 with 50% of sale getting donated.

 Having followed the work of Trees for Cities for quite a while on social media, and having called on their assistance whilst trying to embark on a small tree planting project in Edinburgh, I was really keen to do some fundraising for this brilliant charity.